Freenode: Rob Levin

 In 2003, The Register (UK) reported that Levin mismanaged funds intended for the OPN, quoting him as writing that they went "to paying bills, to paying the rent, to buying food and necessities."

-On 12 September 2006, Levin was struck by a car while riding a bicycle at night in Houston, Texas, in a hit-and-run collision.
-After the collision, Levin was hospitalized for several days.
+On 12 September 2006, Levin was struck by a motorist while riding a bicycle at night in Houston, Texas.
+After the collision, Levin was hospitalized with head injuries.
 He died on 16 September, at the age of 50.